Redact Confluent Logs in Confluent Platform

 Install the Confluent Log Redactor plugin

-The Confluent Log Redactor plugin is enabled by default (for fresh installs) for Connect.
+The Confluent Log Redactor plugin is installed by default (for fresh installs) for Connect.

 Configure the Log Redactor plugin